hanqizhang/hanqizhang.github.io/_posts/noise-and-fisher-info/2023-02-07-noise-and-fisher-info.md

 which can be verified noticing: \\(-(\log x)'' = -(1/x)' = 1/x^2 = ((\log x)')^2\\).

-Now personally, I think this form in \eqref{eq2} gives a more intuitive way of understanding FI, since it can be seen as the expectation the second derivative of the negative log-likelihood (NLL) function.
+Now personally, I think this form in \eqref{eq2} gives a more intuitive way of understanding FI, since it can be seen as the expectation of the second derivative of the negative log-likelihood (NLL) function.
 The [maximum-likelihood estimator (MLE)](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation) for \\(\theta\\) given \\(r\\) is obtained when the first derivative of the NLL is zero, where the NLL has a local trough (local peak for the log-likelihood function).
 Looking further at the second derivative tells us how sharp the trough is, and hence quantifies the "precision" of the MLE.

 **Fisher Information in neuroscience**